5v3n/karakuri/README.md

 - tag your posts
 - use seo friendly page titles
 - use the disqus comment counter
-- a workaround for seriuous allowing you to use generic yaml fields
+- a workaround for serious allowing you to use generic yaml fields

 ## Installation